What is Keyword Research?

 If you find two keywords which have the same search volume, SEO difficulty, and CPC, then which one will you pick up?

 Here, Google Trends will help you with this.
 You should select the keywords having an increasing trend.
-If you choose the keywords which are in decreasing trend, then after a certain period of time, you will land into marshland with a drastic fall in the traffic.
+If you choose the keywords which are in decreasing trend, then after a certain period of time, you will land in marshland with a drastic fall in the traffic.

-Google related queries are like Google autocomplete suggestions, but these suggested search results appear at the bottom of the SERP.
+Google-related queries are like Google autocomplete suggestions, but these suggested search results appear at the bottom of the SERP.

 How to Build your keyword list?